JAlcocerT/JAlcocerT/content/blog/r_flexdashboards.md

 To author a flexdashboard you create an **R Markdown document with the flexdashboard::flex_dashboard output** format: its all about the`.Rmd`

-You can do this from within RStudio using the New R Markdown dialog.
+You can do this from within **RStudio** using the New R Markdown dialog.

 But you can also get started with vscode.

-1. Example one - Just getting started:
+1. Example one - Just getting started with Flexdashboards:

 ```Rmd
 ---